flx/nummern/canvassheets_specification.md

 ## 14. Formula engine design

 ### 14.1 Parsing
-- Implement a spreadsheet formula parser in Swift **or** in Python.
+- Implement a spreadsheet formula parser in Python for MVP.
-- Recommendation:
-  - Parse in Swift for immediate UI feedback (syntax errors, highlighting).
+- Later, optionally add Swift-side parsing for immediate UI feedback (syntax errors, highlighting).
-  - Compile to an intermediate representation (IR).
+- Compile to an intermediate representation (IR) that maps cleanly to the helper API in §6.2.1.
 - Execute IR via Python/NumPy for vectorized evaluation.

 ### 14.2 Cross-table references
 Define a clear syntax, e.g.:
-- `TableName::A1`
-- `TableID::A1`
+- `table_1::A1`
 - `SheetName/TableName::A1` (optional)

 Internally, resolve references to IDs.